Spiderasasen/ARG/README.md

 # Our Idea
 This is meant to be a series of secret military operations concerning all levels of the inteligensia, government and the military, the main premise is a one world government is trying to continue operation MK-ULTRA.

-  *deadass just copying the Malthusian theory from my Geography class*

-# Which one are  we taking
-fuck if I know

 # What the HTML Files Mean
 Index.html: This is the main home page.
 I'm just too lazy to rename it Locations.html: This is where all the areas that were  affected